 Allowing for all members to remain in their existing scheme as at 1 April 2015 would lead to an increase in the Police Pension Scheme liabilities.
 Scheme actuaries have estimated the potential increase in scheme liabilities for Gwent Police to be approximately 4.4% or £62.860m of pension scheme liabilities.
 This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018/19 accounts.
-In 2019/20, scheme actuaries have reviewed these assumptions at a force level and have estimated a decrease of £186m in Police Pension Scheme liabilities This decrease reflects a change in assumptions and therefore represents a gain on remeasurement and reported in the Comprehensive Income and Expenditure Statement(CIES).
+In 2019/20, scheme actuaries have reviewed these assumptions at a force level and have estimated a decrease of £185m in Police Pension Scheme liabilities.
+In 2020/21 the estimated increase is £311.57m in pensions scheme liabilities.
+This increase reflects a change in assumptions and therefore represents a loss on remeasurement and reported in the Comprehensive Income and Expenditure Statement(CIES).